snapshot-labs/score-api/README.md

 - addresses: An array of addresses for which the scores will be calculated.
 - strategies: An array of strategy objects, each containing a name and params property.
 - force: A boolean indicating whether to force the calculation of scores despite potential restrictions.

+## Running the API locally with Docker

+You can run the API locally using Docker.
+To do so, follow these steps:

+1. Clone the repository and `cd` into it.
+2. Copy the `.env.example` file to `.env` and set necessary values.
+3. Run `docker-compose up -d` to start the API.